Jump to accessibility statement Skip to content

 What other options are there?

-If you decide that university is not the right choice for you, there are a multitude of other options available to you.
+If you decide that university isn't the right choice for you, there are other options available to you.
 Free resources such as the National Careers Service can help you identify the steps you’d need to take to get into your chosen field.
-An increasingly growing number of students are opting to work and study via a Degree Apprenticeship, which combines working and earning money while still studying part-time towards a formal qualification.
+An increasingly growing number of students are opting to work and study via a Degree Apprenticeship, which combine working with studying part-time towards a formal qualification.

 You may also choose to work straight after school or college, choosing an entry level position and working your way up as your career progresses.
 University is something that you may choose to pursue further into your career once you’ve developed an idea of the area you’d like to specialise in.